BrentMRPalmer/CSI4107-A2/README.md

   cd trec_eval-9.0.7/
   make</pre>
   - Once the `trec_eval` script is built, it can be used with the following command line arguments:
-    - Command Line Argument 1: The file path of the `Results.txt` file
+    - Command Line Argument 1: The file path of the `formatted_test.tsv` file
-    - Command Line Argument 2: The file path of the `formatted_test.tsv` file
+    - Command Line Argument 2: The file path of the `results/Results_model_name.txt` file
-    - Example: `./trec_eval -m map /mnt/c/Season11/CSI4107/CSI4107-A1/scifact/qrels/formatted_test.tsv /mnt/c/Season11/CSI4107/CSI4107-A1/Results.txt`
+    - Example: `./trec_eval -m P.10 -m map /mnt/c/Season11/CSI4107/CSI4107-A1/scifact/qrels/formatted_test.tsv /mnt/c/Season11/CSI4107/CSI4107-A1/results/Results_model_name.txt`

 ## Description of Algorithms, Data Structures, and Optimizations